-Most business travelers prefer to organize a business trip for themselves, just like they would when booking flights for a vacation, rather than having to go back and forth with someone over every little detail.
+Most business travelers prefer to organize a business trip for themselves, just like they would when booking flights for a vacation, rather than having to go back and forth over every little detail.

 6. Put everything in one place

-There are a lot of details when it comes to planning a business trip, like travel time, arrival airports, hotel reservations, pick-up details for hotel transport, and more.
+There are a lot of details when it comes to company trip planning, like travel time, arrival airports, hotel reservations, pick-up details for hotel transport, and more.
 You should do your best to put everything in one place.
 When booking with one approved travel management company, travelers can log in and see all of their upcoming itineraries.

 Most colleagues want everything to be digital, but if that’s not the case for your colleagues, then make a travel folder.
 In the travel folder, enclose the printed business travel itinerary and confirmation numbers along with envelopes for travel receipts and any important travel or business documents they’ll need at check-in and their destination.

 7. Purchase any needed supplies in advance of the trip

 Think of your traveler as a mobile office representing your company domestically and abroad.
-As such, make sure to top up their tools: business cards, batteries, basic supplies, and other necessary consumables.
+As such, make sure to top up their tools: business cards, batteries, basic supplies, and other necessary items.

 8. Give the traveler a trip checklist

 There are a lot of moving parts when making business travel arrangements, so creating a traveler checklist can be hugely useful.
-This will ensure your traveler doesn’t forget all the essential cords, adapters, flash drives, devices, credit cards — anything they’ll possibly need!
+This will ensure your traveler doesn’t forget all the essential chargers, adapters, flash drives, devices, credit cards — anything they’ll possibly need!